HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 - updateActiveUsers_ms.php __==finished==__ Should keep existing name according to new nameconvention based on CRUD despite the mixed functions of the ms.
 - processDuggaFile_ms.php __==finished==__ New filename: "processSubmittedDugga_ms.php", even though it is not aligned with CRUD.
 In this case, a more general name better describes the function of the microservice.
 - saveDugga_ms.php __==finished==__ Should keep existing name even though it is not aligned with CRUD.
-In this particular case, a more general name is preferable as it better describes the microservice's function.
+In this particular case, a more general name is preferable as it better describes the microservice's function better.
 - loadDugga_ms.php __==finished==__ New filename: "readSubmittedDugga_ms.php" according to new nameconvention based on CRUD.

 <br>